michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

     the full UBL specification would be an excessive burden on developers of LN software.

+- **New topic index on Optech website:** we [announced][topics announcement] the addition of a topics index to the Optech website that makes it easy for readers to find all the locations on the Optech website where we've mentioned a particular topic.
+The index has been released with an initial set of 40 topics and we hope to increase that to about 100 topics over the next year.
 ## Notable code and documentation changes

 *Notable changes this week in [Bitcoin Core][bitcoin core repo],